yathish984/NammaHasiru/README.md

 # 📚 Use Case

-Raitha Bharosa Hub can be used by:
+NammaHasiru can be used by:

 - Farmers
 - Agricultural students